openhive-network/HAfAH/README.md

 # HAF instance QuickStart

-Best way to quickly start a HAF instance is to use a prebuilt docker image (see [hiveio/haf images on dockerhub](https://hub.docker.com/r/hiveio/haf ) ) or build one locally by following the steps:
+The best way to quickly start a HAF instance is to use a prebuilt docker image (see [hiveio/haf images on dockerhub](https://hub.docker.com/r/hiveio/haf ) ) or build one locally by following the steps below:

 ```
   git clone --recurse --branch develop https://gitlab.syncad.com/hive/haf.git